AnhTaFP/pact-poc/README.md

 ## Pact PoC
 Proof of concept for service and service contract testing.

+In this PoC, we explore how contract testing with Pact can be done for a basic CRUD app. `provider` is the application that provides a set of CRUD API end-points to manage discounts, leveraging sqlite as the data store. `consumer` is the application that invokes API call to create/read/update/delete discounts.
+Because Pact is consumer-driven, we can start exploring [consumer_test.go](https://github.com/AnhTaFP/pact-poc/blob/master/consumer/consumer_test.go), which asserts the consumer's expectation of the API and produces the expectation result in a [special formatted file](https://github.com/AnhTaFP/pact-poc/blob/master/pacts/pact-poc-consumer-pact-poc-provider.json) that can be understood by Pact verifier. `provider` is where the verification process works in which all assertions are applied against the API to ensure it meets what's expected by the `consumer`, check out [provider_test.go](https://github.com/AnhTaFP/pact-poc/blob/master/provider/provider_test.go) for more info

 ### Pre-requisites
 - Install pact-go version 2 by this command `go install github.com/pact-foundation/pact-go/v2@2.x.x`
 - Download and install all the required libraries by this command `pact-go -l DEBUG install`